Jemele Hill: SportsCenter

 On February 6, 2017, Hill and Smith became evening anchors of ESPN's flagship show, SportsCenter.
 Airing at 6 p.m., their installment of SportsCenter was called "SC6 with Michael and Jemele".
 Writing at Vibe, Michael Saponara said the new show was expected to focus on "the duo's developed chemistry, and bold personalities instead of the traditional Sportscenter which mostly stuck to highlights of the day's events."
-ESPN's ratings for the 6 o'clock hour have declined since Hill and Smith took over the rebranded SC6.
+ESPN's ratings for the 6 o'clock hour declined after Hill and Smith took over the rebranded SC6.

 On September 11, 2017, Hill made a series of tweets critical of President Donald Trump, including describing him as a "white supremacist."
 ESPN issued a statement saying Hill's comments "do not represent the position of ESPN.
 We have addressed this with Jemele and she recognizes her actions were inappropriate."
 Hill later clarified that she stood by her comments as representative of her personal beliefs; "My regret is that my comments and the public way I made them painted ESPN in an unfair light."
 Some criticized Hill's comments, including White House press secretary Sarah Huckabee Sanders, who called them "a fireable offense by ESPN"; Trump criticized the network and demanded an apology.
 Others voiced support for Hill and criticized ESPN and the White House's responses, arguing that Hill's comments were accurate and that a White House official suggesting Hill be fired infringed on the First Amendment.

 On October 9, 2017, ESPN suspended Hill for two weeks for a "second violation of our social media guidelines".
 Hill suggested fans upset with Jerry Jones' threat to bench any player who does "anything that is disrespectful to the flag" should boycott the advertisers who support Jones and the Dallas Cowboys.
 On January 25, 2018, ESPN announced that Hill would anchor her final SC6 on February 2, and begin a new role at The Undefeated, the company's website that covers the intersections of sports and race.